Istria Croatia Travel Guide

 numbers for assistance within Croatia.

 Keep copies of all important bookings – accommodation, flights, tours, and rental cars.
-Store them in different locations (physical folder, email, cloud storage) to prevent issues if your phone or internet service is lost.
+Store them in different locations (physical folder, email, cloud storage) to prevent issues if your phone or internet access is lost.

 Ensure it extends three months beyond your departure.